braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 Once it’s done, the page will switch to the Analytics view automatically.
 In the event of an error, the page will return to the Editing mode with an explanation of what went wrong.

-__The model will automatically be rebuilt (i.e. retrained) on fresh data every two weeks to keep it current.__
+The model will automatically be rebuilt (i.e. retrained) on fresh data every two weeks to keep it current.

 # Understanding Results

 ## Lift Quality
 In order to measure the accuracy of your model, the Lift Quality metric will show you how effective this particular machine learning model appears to be when tested on historical data.
 Braze pulls data according to the groups you specified in the model creation page.
 The model is trained on one data set (the “training” set) and then tested on a new, separate data set (the “test” set).
-Lift Quality measures how much better than random guessing* the model is on the test set.
+Lift Quality measures how much better than random guessing the model is on the test set.
 With this measure, 0% means the model is no better than randomly guessing about who will churn, and 100% indicates perfect knowledge of future knowledge of who will churn.

 {% alert note %}
-&#42; In this case, random guessing means randomly guessing at the measured baseline churn rate.
-For example, if 20% of your users usually churn on average, and you pick a random subset of 20% of your users and label them as churned (whether they truly are or not), you’d expect to correctly identify only 20% of the actual churners.
+Random guessing: if 20% of your users usually churn on average, and you pick a random subset of 20% of your users and label them as churned (whether they truly are or not), you’d expect to correctly identify only 20% of the actual churners.
 If the model were to only do that well, the lift would be 0%.
 If the model, on the other hand, allowed you to identify 20% of the users as churned and correctly identify all the “true” churners, it would be perfect.
 That would correspond to a lift quality of 100%.
-In reality of course, models usually fall somewhere inbetween.
+In reality, models are usually somewhere in between.
+For more detail, see [here](https://humboldt-wi.github.io/blog/research/theses/uplift_modeling_blogpost/).
-{% endalert %}

 Here’s what we recommend for various different ranges of Lift Quality: